Notification LED: Overview

 In any mobile phone or smartphone, battery life is an important consideration and the display is the component that consumes the maximum battery when it is fully lit up.
-In regular usage, a user may only want to briefly turn on his or her phone to check if anything requires attention.
+In regular usage, a user may only want to briefly turn on their phone to check if anything requires attention.

 By blinking unobtrusively, the notification LED light discreetly conveys to the user of any potentially important message or call.
 This way, the whole display does not have to be turned on every time a message arrives, thus saving the battery.
 When the user is away from the phone or when the phone is in silent mode, the blinking LED can effectively convey the user that some action is needed.
-Conversely, if the light does not blink, then it conveys to the user that there is no unread message or notification that requires his or her attention, again saving battery and the user's time and effort required to unlock the device, and check for new messages.
+Conversely, if the light does not blink, then it conveys to the user that there is no unread message or notification that requires their attention, again saving battery and the user's time and effort required to unlock the device, and check for new messages.

 In some phones, the LED notification light is also sometimes designed to glow red when the battery is low, when the battery is charging and turn green when the battery is fully charged.
 This saves the user the hassle of turning on the screen to check the battery percentage.

-While most phones include the notification LED light on the front side, some smartphone manufacturers like LG or Nokia have also integrated it into the power button, while some phones from Motorola, Xiaomi, Razer or ASUS have their brand logo on the back side of the phone, serving as the notification light.
+While most phones used to include the notification LED light on the front side, some smartphone manufacturers like LG or Nokia also integrated it into the power button, while some phones from Motorola, Xiaomi, Razer or ASUS had their brand logo on the back side of the phone, serving as the notification light.

+Depreciation

+Starting 2019 most smartphones vendors have stopped adding the notification LED which could be explained by the advent of AOD and a drive for smaller bezels.